8d82149bd5 | ||

 lb_strategy = 'p2'

-Set to true to constantly try to estimate the latency of all the resolvers
+to constantly try to estimate the latency of all the resolvers

-and adjust the load-balancing parameters accordingly, or to false to disable.
+and adjust the load-balancing parameters accordingly, or to false

-Default is true that makes 'p2' lb_strategy work well.
+that makes 'p2' lb_strategy

 lb_estimator = true